Unstructured-IO/pipeline-oer/README.md

       " Battalion AS3",
       " Battalion S4"
     ],
-    "potential": "HIGHLY QUALIFIED"
+    "potential": "HIGHLY QUALIFIED",
+    "name": "BERTL, ALAN",
+    "position": "BATTALION COMMANDER"
   },
   "intermediate_rater": {
     "comments": "1LT X is #2 of the 20 Lieutenants I intermediate rated.
 He is an asset for the future and will progress further in his military career.
 Keep assigning him to demanding position and select him for the Military Police Captains Career Course now.
-Promote ahead of peers to Captain and select him for the next Company Command."
+Promote ahead of peers to Captain and select him for the next Company Command.", "name": "WOLFE, CRAG",
-  }
+    "position": ""
+  },
+  "rated_name": "ROBINSON, MATTHEW W", "rated_position": ""
 }
 ```